BillJr99/Ursinus-CS475/_pages/Activities/activity-physical.md

         <a title="helix84, CC BY-SA 3.0 &lt;http://creativecommons.org/licenses/by-sa/3.0/&gt;, via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File:Slotted_ALOHA.svg"><img width="512" alt="Slotted ALOHA" src="https://upload.wikimedia.org/wikipedia/commons/thumb/7/7a/Slotted_ALOHA.svg/512px-Slotted_ALOHA.svg.png"></a>
         <br>
         <a title="!Original: KyurimVector: fl.
 This vector image includes elements that have been taken or adapted from this file: Aloha SvG.PNG (by Kyurim)., CC0, via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File:Aloha_PureVsSlotted.svg"><img width="256" alt="Aloha PureVsSlotted" src="https://upload.wikimedia.org/wikipedia/commons/thumb/a/a5/Aloha_PureVsSlotted.svg/256px-Aloha_PureVsSlotted.svg.png"></a>
-      title: "One Approach to Multiple Access: The ALOHA Protocol"
+      title: "One Approach to Multiple Access: Time Division Multiple Access (TDMA): The ALOHA Protocol"
       questions:
         - "In Pure ALOHA, those who wish to transmit do so without checking if the medium is clear.
 Collisions can happen at any time.
 If a collision occurs, the nodes back off for a random period of time.
 If any part of a transmission is corrupted, the whole frame is discarded; therefore, for how long is the transmission of two packets of size T vulnerable to collision with one another?"
         - "What is the difference between Pure ALOHA and Slotted ALOHA?
 What is the vulnerable time period for two packets of size T using Slotted ALOHA?
 Which is more efficient?"